Linuxfabrik/monitoring-plugins/POSTER.md

 # Check Plugin Poster

-Screenshots of a selection of Linuxfabrik Monitoring Plugins rendering in Icinga Web 2.
+Screenshots of just a few of the Linuxfabrik Monitoring Plugins rendering in Icinga Web 2.
 Click any thumbnail (or zoom your browser) to read the plugin output.